sliscak/ideas/list.md

-1. Use GPT-2, GPT-3, BERT or other Transformer based models to convert natural language to scripting language in games.
+1. Use GPT-2, GPT-3, BERT or other Transformer based models to

+/translate natural language to scripting language in games.
-Explanation: you write(or generate) a game script(the logic) in english(or other language) and the transformer based model converts the english text to code that the game will execute.
+Explanation: you write(or generate) a game script(the logic) in english(or other language) and the transformer based model converts/translate the english text to code that the game will execute.
 For example: "The animal moved to the left." would move the animal on screen by one block(or some other unit) to the left(on the screen or map, etc)
 TEXT --> CODE(javascript, luascript, python, etc.) --> Execution.
 Text would be used as input for the transformer based model and the output from the model would be the game script and the game script would be executed by the game.
-2. Use GPT-2, GPT-3, BERT or other Transformer based models to convert code from one programming language to another programming language.
+2. Use GPT-2, GPT-3, BERT or other Transformer based models to convert/translate code from one programming language to another programming language.
-For example convert Python code to equivalent Javascript code, where the output and side effects of functions are identical.
+For example convert/translate Python code to equivalent Javascript code, where the output and side effects of functions are identical.
-3. Use GPT-2, GPT-3, BERT or other Transformer based models to convert programming language code to binary code(executable) and vice versa(binary code to programming language code)
+3. Use GPT-2, GPT-3, BERT or other Transformer based models to convert/translate programming language code to binary code(executable) and vice versa(binary code to programming language code)
 4. AI RPG where you write or select your actions in english and the game randomly generates a floating point number to indicate the chance of success.
 The random number indicates if the action taken is succesfull or not and the game would alter the story accordingly.
 Text --> ACTION --> RANDOM NUMBER GENERATION --> STORY ALTERATION.